Rita Ora Sizzles In Black Lace Bra In Behind-The-Scenes Dressing Room Snaps

 British bombshell Rita Ora recently tantalized her 15.8 million Instagram followers with a big update featuring several sizzling behind-the-scenes shots taken as she was getting ready.

 In the first snap, Rita looked smoking hot in a black lace bra that revealed a hint of cleavage.
 Her toned stomach was also on display, and she had her arms raised above her head.
 She donned a colorful blue leopard print coat over top of the lacy bra, and her blond locks were down in a sleek style with a straight middle part.
-Her makeup was simple, with bronze shades on her lids, long lashes, and a bold red lip.
+Her makeup was simple, with a bronze shade on her lids, long lashes, and a bold red lip.
 Her glam squad was in the shot, with a few hands hovering nearby ready to fix any last details.

 In the second snap, Rita again rocked a lacy black bra, this time with a pair of printed bottoms visible.
 A member on her glam squad was curling her hair, and she pouted her lips slightly and blew a kiss for the camera.
 She rocked several gold rings and bracelets to finish off the look.
 The counter in front of her was covered with everything from drinks to beauty tools and makeup.